MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 > The calculator plugin respects the number format settings of your system.
 Please be aware of the different decimal and thousand delimiters in different locals.

 > [!IMPORTANT]
-> In case you system's number format uses the comma sign as decimal delimiter you have to write a space between number and comma sign on operations with multiple parameters.
+> In case your system's number format uses the comma sign as decimal delimiter you have to write a space between number and comma sign on operations with multiple parameters.
 Then your input has to look like this: `min( 1,2 , 3 , 5,7)` or `min( 1.2 , 3 , 5.7)`.

 The Calculator plugin supports the following operations: